 A: There is always someone manning, 24/7.

-Is your upcoming charter is on the French Riviera, and was Rehab also based on the French Riviera?
+Is your upcoming charter on the French Riviera, and was Rehab also based on the French Riviera?

 A: Yes, however Rehab went to Italy as well; we chartered to Sardinia, Corsica, and all the way down the Amalfi Coast.
-My upcoming charter will do the same this year, but then the client will get bored of that and will look for new borders and frontiers to explore.
+My upcoming charter will do the same this year, but the client will get bored of that and will look for new borders and frontiers to explore.
 It’s mankind.